D1Doris/MaxentLanguageIdentification/README.md

 USAGE: language_identification.py \<inputfile\> \<maxent_dir\>

 \<inputfile\> is the file you would like to know the language off.
-This should be a plain text file encoded in UTF-8.
+This should be a plain text file encoded in UTF-8.<br />
 \<maxent_dir\> is the path to the directory that contains maxent.exe

-The script will output the iso name of the guesed language.
+The script will output the iso name of the guessed language.

 Example: language_identification.py inputfile /home/hoogeveen/maxent/